5 Types of Over the Counter Medication to Avoid

 The WellBe Takeaway: What to Remember About Over the Counter Medication

-Do you have any of these over the counter medications in your medicine cabinet?
-Are you willing to toss it and try a more natural option?
-Why or why not?
-Let us know in the comments below.
+Do you have any of these OTC medications in your medicine cabinet?
+Would you consider switching to natural alternatives?
+Share your thoughts in the comments below!

 You can also listen to an audio version of this guide on The WellBe Podcast.